 - Compliance.
 Well-managed metadata taxonomies make it easier to comply with legal regulations and data policies.
 Digital rights management (DRM) is a critical part of keeping your digital content safe.
 Leveraging metadata to assist with permission management and copyright compliance will help protect your assets and your organization, as well as make usage guidelines readily available for content consumers.

 Why you need a metadata management system

-Managing your metadata can seem overwhelming if you’re not using the right tools.
-A digital asset management (DAM) platform can help.
+Implementing a metadata management strategy can seem overwhelming if you’re not using the right tools.
+A digital asset management (DAM) solution can help.
 DAM systems are built to facilitate metadata management for an extensive range of content — from photography to video, and everything in-between.
 They also offer a suite of security features to control content access and distribution, and tools to support creative workflows.

 Note: This article was originally published in August 2019 and has been updated to remain current.